Sir John Hobart, 2nd Baronet

 Sir John Hobart, 2nd Baronet (19 April 1593 – 20 April 1647) was an English politician and baronet.

 Background

 Born in Norwich, he was the eldest son of Sir Henry Hobart, 1st Baronet, and his wife Dorothy Bell, daughter of Sir Robert Bell.
 Hobart was knighted at Whitehall on 10 November 1611, and succeeded his father as baronet in 1625.

 Career

 Hobart was Member of Parliament for Cambridge in 1621, Lostwithiel from 1624 to 1625 and Brackley in 1626.
 He then returned to the Long Parliament for Norfolk in 1645, a seat he held until his death in 1647.

 He was Justice of the Peace for Middlesex from 1624 to 1629 and for Norfolk from 1625 to his death, and was appointed High Sheriff of Norfolk for 1632–33.
+Both he and his wife experienced evangelical conversions at the hands of John Carter the younger of Norwich.
+John Collinges became chaplain to the family.

-His second wife, Frances Hobert, managed his large debts as he completed the building of Blickling Hall, a major Jacobean country house.
+His second wife, Frances Hobart, managed his large debts as he completed the building of Blickling Hall, a major Jacobean country house.